-A dialog box prompting you to insert the USB flash drive is displayed.
+A dialog box is displayed that prompts you to insert the USB flash drive.

 Step 3 Click Yes to continue.

 A dialog box prompts you to select the USB flash drive in which you would like to save the log file.